wchen258/cs655-fall2020-network/document.md

 **Message/retransmission buffer**: Everytime when layer 5 uses the service, a packet would be created, as the seqence number could be determined right away.
 No matter whether the sender window still has space or not, the packet would be enqued into a packet double linked list.
 The logical sender window size is maintained by the base sender window index.
 Given a base index and the window size, the packets in the logical sender window could be identified.
 As a consequence, packets not in the logical window are the 'buffered message'.
 The buffer and the index are declared as `deque<pkt> A_queue` and `unsigned first_unacked`.

+**Checksum calculation**: The calculation of the checksum is done by viewing a packet as a sequence of bytes, adding them up, and keeping only the least 8 significant bits.
+Prior to the checksum calculation, the checksum field in the packet is initialized to be zero, and would be assigned to the complement of the return of the checksum function.
+By doing so, on the receiver side, the validation could be compared with the return value of the checksum function and 0xFF.

 ## Foo